eminentspoon/mws-restaurant-stage-1/README.md

 - JSON responses are cached to the IndexedDB store - ✓
 - Any data previously accessed whilst connected is reachable when offline - ✓
 - User is able to add a review to a restaurant whilst offline - ✓
-- Any reviews submitted whilst offline is sent to the server when connectivity is re-established - ✓
+- Any reviews submitted whilst offline are sent to the server when connectivity is re-established - ✓

 #### Responsive Design and Accessibility